tomarra/laptopsetup/README.md

    * Setup SSH Key and upload to GitHub
 * Xcode
    * Need to get this from the Apple Developer portal instead of the App Store.
 Just gives more flexibility to when and how to update it.
+   * Make sure to run it to install the CLI tools as well
 * [Visual Studio Code](https://code.visualstudio.com)
 * [Postman](https://www.getpostman.com/downloads/)
 * [Android Studio](https://developer.android.com/studio)
+   * Need to run it after install to do all the extra install steps like SDK's and such.